 After being gone for nearly eight years, we made the decision to move (back) to Texas for a variety of reasons.
 Our “domicile” (voter registration, car/motorhome plates, and driver’s license) was in Montana but we were not an LLC as many RVers are.
 This was June, the plates on our coach were good through December, but the car was expired.
 Actually, we both simply forgot about the car, our plates (registration) had expired in January, and now it was six months late.
 This was one of the reasons why we decided to move back to Texas.

-We were told by the state licensing office in Montana that the federal government had required the states to “tighten up” on verifying residency.
+We were told by the state licensing office in Montana that, back then, the federal government had required the states to “tighten up” on verifying residency.
 They wanted us to bring in a utility bill with our name on it.
 This also prompted our decision.

 Back To Texas